vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. cfgcmd:: set firewall ipv6-name <name> rule <1-9999> destination address [address | addressrange | CIDR]

-   This is similiar to the network groups part, but here you are able to negate the matching addresses.
+   This is similar to the network groups part, but here you are able to negate the matching addresses.

    .. code-block:: none